BettercareHealth/bettercare/congenital-disorders/test-4.md

 ---
 book: Congenital Disorders
-title: Test 4.
+title: Quiz 4.
 Single gene disorders
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 4: Single gene disorders
+# Quiz 4: Single gene disorders

 1. Oculocutaneous albinism, Waardenburg syndrome and haemophilia are inherited as:
 	+	Single gene defects.